Physical Interface Properties

 The physical interfaces undergo various transitions which is advertised to the Junos OS for proper functioning of the routers and switches.
 Accounting profiles that specify the characteristics of data about the traffic passing through the routers and switches can also be configured on the physical interfaces.
 Simple Network Management Protocol (SNMP) notifications can be enabled on the physical interface to provide information about the state of an interface or when a connection changes.
 The interface offers to configure various modes like short-reach-mode, flow-control and media type on the devices for ease of access.

-Damping Shorter Physical Interface Transitions
+Configure Damping of Shorter Physical Interface Transitions

-By default, when an interface changes from being up to being down, or from down to up, this transition is advertised immediately to the hardware and Junos OS.
-In some situations—for example, when an interface is connected to an add/drop multiplexer (ADM) or wavelength-division multiplexer (WDM), or to protect against SONET/SDH framer holes—you might want to damp interface transitions.
-This means not advertising the interface’s transition until a certain period of time has passed, called the hold-time.
-When you have damped interface transitions and the interface goes from up to down, the down hold-time timer is triggered.
-Every interface transition that occurs during the hold-time is ignored.
-When the timer expires and the interface state is still down, then the router begins to advertise the interface as being down.
+Damping the interface means not advertising the interface’s transition until a certain period of time has passed, called the hold-time.
+When the interface goes from up to down, the down hold-time timer is triggered.
+Every interface transition that occurs during the hold time is ignored.
+If the timer expires and the interface state is still down, then the router begins to advertise the interface as being down.
 Similarly, when an interface goes from down to up, the up hold-time timer is triggered.
-Every interface transition that occurs during the hold-time is ignored.
-When the timer expires and the interface state is still up, then the router begins to advertise the interface as being up.
-For information about physical interface damping, see Physical Interface Damping Overview.
+Every interface transition that occurs during the hold time is ignored.
+If the timer expires and the interface state is still up, then the router begins to advertise the interface as being up.

 The hold time can be a value from 0 through 4,294,967,295 milliseconds.
 The default value is 0, which means that interface transitions are not damped.
 Junos OS advertises the transition within 100 milliseconds of the time value you specify.